-Then, lift up both dumbbells simultaneously up until they’re at knee level or higher and repeat this motion with your other foot.
+Then, lift up both dumbbells simultaneously until they’re at knee level or higher, and repeat this motion with your other foot.

 Remember to keep your back straight as you do these exercises; otherwise, you might end up injuring yourself!
 Also, don’t use too much force when lifting the weight since it can be very dangerous if abused!

 If you want a leaner butt while still keeping those hamstrings strong, try doing these glute-ham raises!
 You’ll need a bench and ankle weights for this exercise (if possible).
 With all of them set up in front of you on the floor.
 Sit down on that bench with your arms bent at the elbows.